excellalabs/docker-workshop-2/README.2.md

 `kubectl replace -f nginx.yaml`

+## Kubernetes Services

+A service is a stable address for a pod/bunch of pods, used to connect to our pods. `kube-dns` will then allow us to resolve it by name.
+Services give your pods a reliable networking endpoint, and expose your pod(s) externally.

+The get an:

+- IP address
+- DNS name
+- Port

+`ClusterIP` - a virtual IP address is allocated for the service (in an internal, private range) this IP address is reachable only from within the cluster (nodes and pods) our code can connect to the service using the original port number.
+This is the default.

+`NodePort` - wraps ClusterIP with a port that is allocated for the service (by default, in the 30000-32768 range).
+That port is made available on all nodes that can be connected to outside the cluster.

+`LoadBalancer` - integrates NodePort with external load balancer

+`ExternalName` the DNS entry managed by kube-dns will just be a CNAME

+## **EXERCISE: Expose an app via a Service**

+1. Start some elasticsearch containers, `kubectl run elastic --image=elasticsearch:2 --replicas=4`

+1. Watch them being started, `kubectl get pods -w`

+1. Create a ClusterIP Service for the API port: `kubectl expose deploy/elastic --port 9200`

+1. Look at IP address allocated: `kubectl get svc`

+1. Get the IP address of the service: `IP=$(kubectl get svc elastic -o go-template --template '{{ .spec.clusterIP }}')`

+1. Send some requests: `curl http://$IP:9200/`

+1. Clean up, `kubectl delete deploy/elastic`

 ## Kubernetes Deployments

 A quick note about *Replication Controller*.
 They manage the desired state, such as the number of pods.
 Deployments take this to a higher level, and wrap *RelicaSets* to provide the above plus: